whythawk/whyqd/README.md

 ## What is it?

-**whyqd** provides an intuitive and rapid method for restructuring messy data to conform to a standardised metadata schema.
+**whyqd** provides an intuitive and quick method for restructuring messy data to conform to a standardised metadata schema.
 It supports data managers and researchers looking to rapidly, and continuously, normalise any messy spreadsheets using a simple series of steps.
 Once complete, you can import wrangled data into more complex analytical systems or full-feature wrangling tools.